nicholas-schaefer/CataList/README.md

 Run the following command in the command line (Project directory)
 - `bundle exec rake app`

-If this runs successfully, the command line will indicate the local url where you can interact with the app.
+If this runs successfully, the command line will indicate the local url where you can interact with the app via the browser.

 #### Troubleshooting - What to do if bundler doesn't work
 Rake is simply automating the running of a series of shell commands.
 If for whatever reason you are unable to get rake to run, try running the commands manually in the shell.
-Commands are located in the file entitled`Rakefile`.
+Commands are located in the file entitled `Rakefile`.

 ## Getting Started
 ### Login
-Credentials are written in plain text on the login page
+Credentials are written in plain text on the login page.

 ### Optional Step - Seed database
 After successful login you will be redirected to the homepage.
 On this homepage there is a button labelled "Seed Database."
-Upon clicking this, you will be have a number dummy data added to the contacts database
+Upon clicking this, you will be have a number dummy data added to the contacts database.

 ### Create, Read, Update, or Delete Contacts
 CRUD options are available via various web forms within the app.

-### Have Fun!
+## Data Cleanup

+Step 1.
+From within the app, click the "delete all contacts" button.
+This will
+- delete all rows from both tables
+- delete all added images from the filesystem

+Step 2.
+From the command line, run the following rake command in order to drop the CataList database from postgreSQL
+- `bundle exec rake drop_database`